 7. Stroke adjustments

 The positioning of a stroke can be modified using two different limit switches.
-These limit switches are positioned at the upper and lower turnaround points of a broaching machine, and they are necessary for security purposes.
+These limit switches are positioned at the upper and lower turnaround points of a broaching machine.
+They are necessary for security purposes.

 8. Broaching Safety